Solving parametric systems of polynomial equations over the reals through Hermite matrices: Algorithms for real root classification

 \item[$\bullet$] {\sf SamplePoints} which takes as input a set of polynomials $g_1,\ldots,g_s \in \QQ[\by]$ and computes a finite subset $\mathcal{R}$ of $\QQ^t$ that intersects every connected component of the semi-algebraic set defined by $\wedge_{i=1}^s g_i \ne 0$.
 An explicit description of {\sf SamplePoints} is given in the proof of Theorem~\ref{thm:sample-points} in Section~\ref{section:sample-points}. \end{itemize}

 The pseudo-code of Algorithm \ref{algo:Weak-RRC-Hermite} is below.
 Its proof of correctness follows immediately from Proposition \ref{prop:correctness-weak} and Corollary \ref{corollary:ranksig}.

-\begin{example} We continue with the system in Example \ref{example:hermite}.
-The determinant of its parametric Hermite matrix is

-We notice that $\bm{w}_{\cH}$ coincides exactly with the output returned by the procedure {\sc DiscriminantVariety} of Maple's package {\sc RootFinding[Parametric]} that computes a discriminant variety \citep{LaRo07}.

-Computing at least one point per connected component of the semi-algebraic set $\RR^3\setminus V(\bm{w}_{\cH})$ using {\sf RAGlib} gives us $28$ points.
-We evaluate the signatures of $\cH$ specialized at those points and find that the input system can have $0$, $2$ or $4$ distinct real solutions when the parameters vary. \end{example}

-\begin{remark} As we have seen, Algorithm \ref{algo:Weak-RRC-Hermite} obtains a polynomial which serves similarly as discriminant varieties \citep{LaRo07} or border polynomials \citep{YangXia05} through computing the determinant of parametric Hermite matrices.
+\begin{remark} As we have seen, Algorithm \ref{algo:Weak-RRC-Hermite} obtains a polynomial which serves similarly as discriminant varieties \cite{LaRo07} or border polynomials \cite{YangXia05} through computing the determinant of parametric Hermite matrices.
 Whereas, the two latter strategies rely on algebraic elimination based on Gr\"obner bases to compute the projection of $\crit(\pi,\cV)$ on the $\by$-space.
-Since it is well-known that the computation of such Gr\"obner basis could be heavy, our algorithm has a chance to be more practical.
+Since it is well-known that the computation of such a Gr\"obner basis could be heavy, our algorithm has a chance to be more practical.
 In Section \ref{section:experiments}, we provide experimental results to support this claim. \end{remark}

 \begin{remark} It is worth noticing that, even though the design of Algorithm \ref{algo:Weak-RRC-Hermite} employs the grevlex monomial ordering where $x_1 \succ \cdots \succ x_n$, we can replace it by any grevlex ordering with another lexicographical order among the $\bx$'s.
 For instance, we can use the monomial ordering $\DRL(x_n \succ \cdots \succ x_1)$.
-While every theoretical claim still holds for this ordering, the practical behavior could be different.
-We demonstrate this remark in Example \ref{example:order-degree} below. \end{remark}
+While every theoretical claim still holds for this ordering, the practical behavior could be different. \end{remark}